RUGSoftEng/2018-Hestia-Web/docs/requirements/HestiaWeb_requirements.md

 - [x] As a user, I would like to be able to change the status of peripherals in all of my Hestia servers from one location, so that it’s easier for me to configure my home automation.
 - [x] As a user, I would like to be able to add a new Hestia server to be remotely controlled.
 - [x] As a user, I would like to be able to ensure that my Hestia servers and their devices cannot be controlled without my knowledge.
-  - [ ] As a user, I would like to be able to access a log of events associated with my servers, so that I can see what changes have occurred.
+  - [ ] As a user, I would like to be able to access a log of events associated with my servers, so that I can see what changes have occurred. *Did not have time to implement this.
+However, the logs would best be stored by each local controller, and forwarded via the API to the central web application*
 - [x] As a user, I would like to be able to ensure that my Hestia servers cannot be accessed without my consent.
-  - [ ] As a user, I would like to be able to set my authentication credentials, to ensure that I am the only one who can be authenticated by those credentials.
+  - [x] As a user, I would like to be able to set my authentication credentials, to ensure that I am the only one who can be authenticated by those credentials.
 - [x] As a user, I would like to be able to share access to my Hestia server to other people who I trust, so that others who are affected by the peripherals can change things to suit them.
-  - [ ] As a user, I would like to be able to set permissions for the servers or peripherals, so that I can limit what people who I have shared access with can do on my servers.
 - [x] As a user, I would like to be able to easily add or remove plugins from my Hestia servers, so that it’s easy for me to test various peripherals.
 - [x] As a user, I would like to be able to use the Hestia service without interruption.
   - [x] As a user, I would like fast responses to any input I make.